reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 npx degit launchdarkly/react-client-sdk/examples/hoc react-cypress-launchdarkly-feature-flag-test
 ```

-We are using [degit](https://github.com/Rich-Harris/degit#readme) command to copy the repo to our local directory.
+We are using the [degit](https://github.com/Rich-Harris/degit#readme) command to copy the repo to our local directory.

-We will first create a new LanuchDarkly project with name “Reflectoring.io” and define two environments.
-We will now use “Production” environment.
+We will first create a new LanuchDarkly project named “Reflectoring.io” and define two environments.
+We will now use a “Production” environment.

 {{% image alt="LaunchDarkly Project" src="images/posts/nodejs-cypress-test-launchdarkly/LaunchDarkly_Keys.png" %}}